 The tail should be made tidy and proportionate to the rest of the body – a long tail for dogs with longish bodies.
 Tail feathers should appear as a curve, shaped like a crescent.

 Golden Retriever Face Grooming

 A Golden can be shown with whiskers, but if you want, you can trim the crooked, heavy ones and leave the fine ones alone.

 Use blunt, small Ball Tipped Scissors for ear, nose and face trimming and always use good lighting or natural light while working.

 Show standards require that your dog has straight hair, not curly.

-Show dogs get that nice straight coat from blow drying, so it is important to buy a Metro Air Force Steel Commander Variable Speed Dog Dryer, 4.0 HP.
+Show dogs get that nice straight coat from blow drying, so this is where a Metro Air Force Steel Commander Variable Speed Dog Dryer would come in handy.